ninayabes/bankist/README.md

 # bankist

-Bankist is a simple banking website built with JavaScript.
+Bankist is a one-page JavaScript website featuring a minimalist banking company.

 The website is deployed and available to use: